 The conditional conjunction if, used to express a hypothetical statement, can be removed without affecting the meaning of the sentence.

-- If you had tasted my beef soup, you would know how creamy it was.
+- If you had tasted my beef soup, you would know how spicy it was.

-- Had you tasted my beef soup, you would know how creamy it was.
+- Had you tasted my beef soup, you would know how spicy it was.

 - Were the rescuers to find them within the first week, most of them would be alive.